alexfornuto/docs/docs/uptime/monitoring/deploy-graphite-with-grafana-on-ubuntu-14-04.md

 *This is a Linode Community guide.
 Write for us and earn $250 per published guide.*
 <hr>

-[Graphite](http://graphite.readthedocs.org/en/latest/index.html) is an enterprise-level monitoring tool reknown for performing well on systems with limited resources.
+[Graphite](http://graphite.readthedocs.org/en/latest/index.html) is an enterprise-level monitoring tool renowned for performing well on systems with limited resources.
 It stores numeric time-series data and renders graphs of this data on demand.
 This guide provides an introduction to installation and basic setup of Graphite together with [Grafana](http://grafana.org/), a popular open source application for visualizing large-scale measurement data, on Ubuntu 14.04.

 ## Before You Begin